CHILD RIGHTS PROJECT:

 Please take a look at our Awareness Program for more information on our activities in Japan.

 We plan to start projects for the prevention and elimination of child labour in cooperation with schools and communities in Japan.
-The targets include children who work after completing compulsory education, drop-outs from high school and part-time workers.
+The targets include children who work after completing compulsory education, drop-outs from high school and children working part-time while in education.

 UPDATES COMING SOON